 Regulatory Tip: If you are considering a water-cooled machine, be sure to check your local regulatory codes.
-Some states, including California, prohibit the use of water-cooled machines.
+Some states prohibit the use of water-cooled machines.

-Filter systems reduce sediment and chlorine from the water, resulting in equipment protection and cleaner, better-tasting ice.
+Filter systems reduce sediment and chlorine from the water, resulting in equipment protection and cleaner, better-tasting hospital ice.
 Regularly replace filters as recommended to maximize system performance for your hospital ice machines.

 Underwriters Laboratories (UL) tests products and certifies that they meet established safety standards.

 The National Sanitation Foundation (NSF) is an independent nonprofit organization that certifies products meet standard for design, performance and cleanability.